aidanwhiteley/books/README.md

 ## The name

 Why "The Cloudy BookClub"?
 Well - it's gong to run in the cloud innit.
-And I couldnt think of any other domain names that weren't already taken.
+And I couldn't think of any other domain names that weren't already taken.

 ## Client Side Functionality